Achievable logoAchievable logo

 Whole life insurance

-For those who need life insurance coverage their entire lives, whole life insurance can be a good fit.
-As the name suggests, coverage exists over the “whole” life of the policyholder as long as premiums are paid.
-Like term life insurance, whole life requires a fixed premium to be paid.
+Whole life insurance is designed for people who want coverage for their entire lifetime.
+Coverage lasts for the “whole” life of the policyholder as long as premiums are paid.
+Like term life insurance, whole life uses fixed premium payments.

 Cash value is contributed to the insurance company’s general account.
-While the policyholder owns the cash value, the insurance company invests it on their behalf and guarantees* a fixed rate of return.
-Most of the time, the cash value is invested in safe securities like US government bonds or commercial paper.
-The investment doesn’t matter much to the policyholder, though.
-If the insurance company promises a 4% fixed return, the cash value will grow at that rate no matter how poorly the investments perform.
-Therefore, the insurance company is subject to risks related to investing (e.g. market risk), as they are required to credit cash value with growth no matter the market situation.
+The policyholder owns the cash value, but the insurance company invests it and guarantees* a fixed rate of return.
+Cash value is usually invested in relatively safe securities like US government bonds or commercial paper.

 *Due to the guaranteed return of the general account, whole life insurance is not considered a security.